seedstack/website/content/guides/https-with-undertow/index.md

 ## A self-signed certificate

+In this section, you are going to start the process by generating a self-signed certificate.

 ### Generate the certificate

 We are going to use the Java `keytool` program (locate in the JDK `bin` folder) to generate a keystore containing a